 Solve problem 1:

 A fragment of a double-stranded DNA molecule is given.
-Using the table of the genetic code, determine the structure of the fragment of the protein molecule encoded by this section of DNA:
+Using the table of the genetic code, determine the structure of the fragment of the protein molecule encoded by this DNA segment:

 Solution:

-Since mRNA is always synthesized only on one DNA strand, which is usually represented in writing as the upper one, then
+Since mRNA is always synthesized on only one strand of DNA, which is usually depicted in writing as the top one, then

-a protein fragment encoded by the upper chain: phen - lysis - pro - gly.
+protein fragment encoded by the upper chain: phen - lys - pro - gly.

-Assignment 2 : a piece of DNA has the following nucleotide sequence:
+Task 2 : a section of DNA has the following nucleotide sequence:

 TGT-ACA-TTA-AAA-TsTsT.
-Determine the sequence of nucleotides of m-RNA and the sequence of amino acids in the protein, which is synthesized under the control of this gene.
+Determine the nucleotide sequence of i-RNA and the sequence of amino acids in a protein that is synthesized under the control of this gene.

-And now let's listen to the interesting messages that you have prepared.
+Now let's listen interesting posts that you have prepared.

 "Genetic code"